h01ger/piuparts/README.txt

 * "sources-url" is a URL to the Sources.bz2 file for your mirror. "sources-url" must match "packages-url", if it is not defined, piuparts-reports will not generate source centric html pages.

+* "piuparts-cmd" is the command the slave uses to start piuparts.
+It should include 'sudo' if necessary so that piuparts runs with sufficient priviledges to do its testing (and that means root priviledges).

 * "mirror" tells the slave which mirror it is to use.
 The slave gives this to piuparts when it runs it.
-Components must not be used here. "packages-url" defines which component to use.
-This setting is redundant and should go away.

-* "piuparts-cmd" is the command the slave uses to start piuparts.
-It should include 'sudo' if necessary so that piuparts runs with sufficient priviledges to do its testing (and that means root priviledges).
+The URLs for Packages and Sources files will be generated from this setting, too.
+Default (for fetching Packages/Sources): "http://cdn.debian.net/debian".

 * "distro" is the distribution the slave should tell piuparts to use for basic install/purge testing.
-This can be left empty if only upgrade tests should be run.
+No default.

+* "area" is the archive area to use, set to one of main, contrib, non-free.
+Default: "main".

+* "arch" is the architecture to use.
+Default: dpkg --print-architecture.

 * "chroot-tgz" is the name of the file the slave should use for the tarball to keep the chroot for the basic install/purge testing.
 If the tarball doesn't exist, the slave creates it.
 This can be left empty if only upgrade tests should be run.